-The adoption of a false creed by Vishnugopa and the support of the true faith by his son seem to refer to Jaina vs. Brahmanic conflicts; for the early Gangas were Jainas.
-From SK 176 (Fip.
+The adoption of a false creed by Vishnugopa and the support of the true faith by his son seem to refer to Jaina vs. Brahmanic conflicts: for the early Gangas were Jainas.
+From SK 176 (Ep.
 Car.
 VII) we learn that Mādhava's fame was very widespread on account of his renewal of Brahmanic endowment long since destroyed.
-Here we have evidences of the fact that Brahmanism was asserting itself in the Gangavadi country about 4th century against Jainism with whose help the kingdom was founded.
-Matters have not been satisfactorily cleared up as one would wish them to be by this brief excursus into the prehistoric antiquities of the Eastern Gangas of Kalinga, but I hope enough has been said to indicate a southern origin of. the civilisation and culture which the Ganhad brought with them into the Kalinga kingdom.
-Like their compeers the.
-Chalukyas of Badami and Vengi, these rulers were patrons of poets and scholars and under their patronage and influence panegyrical poetry and most probably Kavya poetry were cultivated in the Kalinga mandala in Sanskrit and Andhram.
+Here we have evidences of the fact that Brahmanism was asserting itself in the Gangavadi country about 4th century A.D. against Jainism with whose help the kingdom was founded.1 Matters have not been satisfactorily cleared up as one would wish them to be by this brief excursus into the prehistoric antiquities of the Eastern Gangas of Kalinga, but I hope enough has been said to indicate a southern origin of the civilisation and culture which the Ganhad brought with them into Kalinga kingdom.
+Like their compeers the Chalukyas of Badami and Vengi, these rulers were patrons of poets and scholars and under their patronage and influence panegyrical poetry and most probably Kavya poetry were cultivated in the Kalinga mandala in Sanskrit and Andhram.
 Of the latter type no traces have as yet been discovered.
 These literary developments in Kalinga ran on almost similar lines to that in Vengi about the time when the Mahābhārata had just been rendered into Telugu.
-Of panegyrical writing from the started by Kalinga Ganga about 162 A.D. and the later one by Kamarnava.
+Of panegyrical writing from the and style and s

-^{&#}x27; It would thus seem that there were two distinct Ganga lines in Kalinga, the earlier one
+1 It would thus seem that there were two distinct Ganga lines in Kalinga, the earlier one

-Vengi and Kalinga kingdoms, I add brief Literary types excerpts hereunder:-
+Vengi and Kalinga kingdoms, I add brief Literary excerpts hereunder:-